 Styling Table Elements

-Complete and fully functional examples are give in API documentation which will show you how to style tagged table content in PDF documents.
-You can find these examples over following links:
+Complete and fully-functional examples are given in API documentation which will show you how to style tagged table content in PDF documents.
+You can find these examples over the following links:

 More Enhancements and Features